 - Cut out caffeine.
 Caffeinated beverages such as soda, tea and coffee stimulate the central nervous system, making it difficult for kids to fall asleep.
 Have your child switch to water or juice instead.

 - Encourage healthy breakfasts.
 According to KidsHealth, “kids and teens who eat breakfast have more energy, do better in school, and eat healthier throughout the day.”

 - Turn off the electronics before bedtime.
 Studies have shown that using TVs, smartphones and laptops before bedtime can make it more difficult for people to fall asleep, so consider having your child unplug as bedtime approaches.

 By following these tips, you should be able to get your child back on a healthy sleep schedule for the start of the school year.
 However, if you begin to notice that your little one is having a difficult time sleeping or seems particularly tired during the day, it could be the sign of sleep disorder.
-As we've reported previously, up to 4% of children have sleep apnea, but fortunately there are plenty of skilled pediatricians who specialize in diagnosing and treating it.
+Fortunately there are plenty of skilled pediatricians who specialize in diagnosing and treating it.